“It’s Okay To Be Happy With A Simple Life”

 “NEED” being a key word here.
 Of course, there is always going to be things that you splurge on or just want because it seems handy.
 Trust me, I’m a professional at finding things I do not need to buy.
 But sometimes, the things we want & truly need are split between a fine line.
 I was that Mama who thought I had to have everything labeled “for baby” & that we wouldn’t be able to get by without it.
 But as the first year flew past, I realized how unimportant the majority of those things were.

 Here’s a list of some items I thought I needed & would use, every day, once Atlas arrived.
 In reality, we didn’t use them hardly, if at all.
 I have firmly asserted myself into the “Simplified Mama” category & have learned to be very comfortable there.
+(All products are listed at the end of the post!)

 1. Changing Table & Organizer